gregdivis/Aeon/README.md

 the program's directory mounted as the C: drive in the emulated system.

 It's also possible to quick launch a command prompt in a directory if you'd like to pass in arguments before launching the program.
-Aeon's DOS command interpreter is very limited, but can perform basic tasks.
-Batch files are not currently supported.
+Batch files are supported.

 You can set up the emulated environment with more detail by creating a json configuration file with a `.AeonConfig` extension and launching it with the quick launch program button.
 This format isn't